patillacode/twitter-race/README.md

 ## Example

- * This will start tracking all tweets with either #python or #javascript `python track.py --hashtags python javascript -d database`
+* To start tracking all tweets with #money, #sex, #love or #health
+* Run: `python track.py --hashtags money sex love health`

 * Output will be something like this:

 ![alt tag](http://i.imgur.com/VvIK5IN.png)

 * A logger file will be created: `track.log`
 * And a database file also: `database.db`

 ------------